 Or any of the other kinds of “functions.”

 Actually, now that you mention it this system is starting to feel… kinda messy.

 I hope things don’t get out of hand.

-Real mechanical and digital systems aren’t going to be quite so friendly about it.
+That’s how you introduce hazards and halting problems, and real-world mechanical/digital systems aren’t going to be quite so friendly about that.

 So much for the Curry-Howard-Lambek isomorphism, I guess?